 - If using large pan, you will need to cut the cake horizontally to form two layers.

-- For making frosting, add all frosting ingredients in a small bowl and mix using an electric mixer until creamy.
+- For making frosting, add all frosting ingredients in a small bowl and microwave for 1 minute (do in 30 sec intervals stirring after 30 secs)

-- Frost between the layers and on the outside.!
+- Frost between the layers and on the outside of the cake.

 After frosting, it looked really decadent and people couldn’t wait to dig in!